zahidkizmaz/zeesh-man/README.md

 ### Story of this plugin

-So far I have been manually managing my plugins.
-This fairly easy for me because I had only 2 plugins.
+So far I have been manually managing Zsh plugins that I use in my .zshrc file.
+Sourcing them and updating them occasionally was fairly easy for me because I had only 2 plugins.
-Recently, I wanted to add one more plugin and I felt like it is time for a plugin manager.
+Recently, I wanted to add more plugins to my Zsh setup and I felt like it is time for a plugin manager.
-However, what I wanted is very simple without any overhead.
-Just download the plugin and source it.
+However, what I wanted was a very simple plugin manager with minimal overhead.
-Additionally, update the plugins with a custom command.
+Just downloading the plugin and sourcing it, allowing me to update it with a single command.

 These needs created the **zeesh-man**